Madcap (comics): Fictional character biography

-Prior to the Secret Invasion, Madcap once again encounters Deadpool, and in the midst of an altercation with Daredevil and Thor, Thor's lightning reduces the two to a large pile of ash.
-Though it initially seems that only Deadpool regenerates and survives, he eventually realizes the two actually regenerated as one being, with Madcap becoming one of the "voices" within Deadpool's head (explaining the appearance of a new, "extra" voice in Deadpool's appearances in Wolverine: Origins and Deadpool vol. 2).
+Prior to the Secret Invasion, Madcap encounters Deadpool, and in the midst of an altercation with Daredevil and Thor, Thor's lightning reduces the two to ash.
+Though it initially seems that only Deadpool regenerates and survives, he eventually realizes the two actually regenerated as one being, with Madcap becoming one of the "voices" within Deadpool's head.
 After Madcap's personality asserts itself sufficiently to use his own powers in a later altercation with Thor and Luke Cage, Deadpool convinces Madcap to manipulate the two affected heroes into tearing Deadpool's body in half, with one half regenerating fully as Deadpool, and the other as Madcap.

 Eight months after the events of Secret Wars, Madcap was revealed to have been psychologically damaged even further by his fusion with and separation from Deadpool.
 When Deadpool founded the Mercs for Money, Madcap infiltrated the team, feigning benevolence and incompetence.
 Madcap afterward began impersonating Deadpool, attacking the anti-hero's allies and using his powers to incite violence throughout New York City in Deadpool's name.
 Upon discovering that Madcap was responsible for the chaos, Deadpool lured him out by using his own daughter, Ellie, as bait, and confronted Madcap alongside Masacre, the Deadpool of Mexico.
-Madcap gained the upper hand in the brawl, which ended with him using Deadpool's own Chitaurian molecular disintegrator on himself.
-Afterward, Deadpool found himself being "haunted" by vivid hallucinations of Madcap.
+Madcap gained the upper hand in the brawl, which ended with him using Deadpool's Chitauri molecular disintegrator on himself.
+Afterward, Deadpool found himself haunted by hallucinations of Madcap.

-Madcap resurfaces during Civil War II as a parasitic entity that is forcing its human host to act against Deadpool.
-After luring Deadpool to the Central Park Zoo, Madcap and his host infect him with a stolen virus that Deadpool begins unknowingly spreading to the people of New York City.
+Madcap resurfaces during Civil War II as a parasitic entity that is forcing his human host to act against Deadpool.
+After luring Deadpool to the Central Park Zoo, Madcap and his host infect him with a stolen virus that Deadpool begins unknowingly spreading across New York City.
 Deadpool acquires a cure to the virus and locates Madcap, whose host is revealed to be Bob, Agent of Hydra.
 When Deadpool infers that everything that Madcap remembers about his past is a lie, an enraged Madcap detaches from Bob to attack him, and proceeds to escape under the cover of an explosion while swearing further revenge on Deadpool.

 After Madcap nearly ruins his Valentine's Day, Deadpool ventures into space in search of a weapon that can permanently kill the villain, and while there he strikes a bargain with the Collector, who agrees to imprison Madcap in his museum.
 When Madcap seeks him out, Deadpool successfully ensnares "the indestructible clown" for the Collector.
 As Madcap is hauled away, Deadpool realizes that the victory is a hollow one after Madcap gloats that he no longer cares about ruining Deadpool's life, as Deadpool's recent dealings with Stryfe and Hydra have already accomplished that for him.